PRESBYOND® Laser Blended Vision Goes Global

-Since 2001 Dr Dan has been Carl Zeiss’ lead clinical consultant working alongside engineers on the project and five years ago he handed over the presbyopia programme, which the London Vision Clinic had developed and has been using exclusively ever since.
-But now any laser eye clinic with a MEL 80 and the crucial surgical technique and skill can offer their patients Dr Dan’s invention through the Laser Blended Vision software.
+Since 2001 Dr Dan has been Carl Zeiss’ lead clinical consultant working alongside engineers on various projects.
+In 2009 Carl Zeiss implemented the PRESBYOND® Laser Blended Vision treatment into their laser systems which became commercially available.
+Prof Reinstein has been treating patients exclusively with this since 2004.
+But now any laser eye clinic with a MEL 90 and the crucial surgical technique and skill can offer their patients Dr Dan’s invention through the Laser Blended Vision software.
 Undoubtedly it will be super-popular and set to replace the older and not so easily tolerated laser “monovision” operation where one eye focuses exclusively at near and the other exclusively at distance.

 So how does Dr Dan feel about his “baby” going out into the world?

 “I am thrilled and delighted that it will soon be everywhere”, he says.

 “That’s the beautiful thing about research – you get to help your own patents straight away and then the rest of the world.”